box/mojito/_docs/guides/002-install.md

 As {{ site.mojito_green }} is based on Spring Boot, it can be [configured](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-external-config) in many ways.

 One simple solution is to add an `application.properties` next to the `jar`.
 To use a different location use `--spring.config.location=/path/to/your/application.properties`.

-The following JVM options might be useful to run the Webapp: `-XX:MaxPermSize=128m -Xmx1024m`.

 ## Setup